Lets talk about accessibility!

 Legally, most sites simply need to be accessible to the A level, though some industries and agencies, such as the United States government, requires at least AA.
 At Blend, we build to a AA level, but strive in some cases to go beyond, to AAA.

 Blend Interactive helps our clients reach the level of website accessibility standards that are outlined in the WCAG.
 We help clients identify the areas of their website that would be considered vulnerable to legal action.

 In addition to the work we do in designing and building accessible websites, Blend can help make your site more accessible in two ways:

 Website Accessibility can feel intimidating and as website experts, we do what we can to provide clarity around the topic.
 We provide resources explaining the ins and outs of web accessibility and provide guides to help you navigate through the confusion of making sure your website meets the WCAG standards.
-In fact, we’ve created a quick checklist to get you started.Access Accessibility Checklist
+Still haven't downloaded the Editor's Checklist?
+No better time than the present!Access Accessibility Checklist

 Accessibility Audit Client: Great Western Bank